alexlokshin/go-nlp-training/README.md

 * Kubernetes native

 For now, I'm using a data set of 6 major categories from amazon.com to have the phrase training done.
 This might take a while, but I do have a plenty of time.

+## Lessons learned
+* Do you know your data?
+Start by extracting phrases from you indexed data.
+Then index the phrases instead of the raw keywords.
+* Be ready to go through a lot of data
+* Stopwords are evil.
+What is a stopword here, might be important there.
+Doing a blanket stopword ban is not a prudent solution.
+* Process your raw data and incoming search queries the same.
+* Extract phrases from incoming search queries and create aliasing with your raw data phrases.
+* Incoming query, just like source data, can be broken up a number of ways.
+Retain all meaningful sub-phrases and index them.